University Professor: F. Murad

 The application of bioinformatics concepts and methods through the use of molecular biology databases and tools, covering molecular evolution, and protein sequence, structural, functional analysis.
-Recommended background: One undergraduate biochemistry course.
-(Fall).
+Recommended background: Prior completion of an undergraduate course in biochemistry.

 Common laboratory techniques used in life science laboratories to separate and characterize proteins, including chromatography, gel electrophoresis, immunoassays, spectroscopy, and centrifugation.
 Corequisite: BIOC 6221.
 Laboratory fee.

 Current literature in biochemistry.
 Cannot be repeated for credit.
 Restricted to graduate students in the biochemistry and molecular medicine program.

 BIOC 6228.
 Research Essentials and Bioscience Careers.
 1 Credit.